-In the present work, the task relevance of the reward-associated feature was manipulated, such that it was task-relevant at test in Experiment 1 and, task-irrelevant in Experiments 2-5.
-The task-relevance of the reward-associated feature could play a role in the persistence of VDAC.
+In the present work, the task relevance of the rewardassociated feature was manipulated, such that it was taskrelevant at test in Experiment 1 and task-irrelevant in Experiments 2-5.
+The task-relevance of the rewardassociated feature could play a role in the persistence of VDAC.
 Attention is a key component of successful learning (Jiang & Chun, 2001; Khadjooi et al., 2011) and whether a reward associated feature is to be attended (task relevant) or ignored (task irrelevant and distracting) could influence both the acquisition and persistence of the learned associations and their effects on attention capture.

 The role of a physically salient target during test was also examined.
 Physically salient features, such as color singletons, have a robust, involuntary effect on priority (Egeth & Yantis, 1997; Folk et al., 1992; Itti et al., 1998).
+Shape

-Shape singletons are widely used to define targets when observing VDAC during test by formerly reward-associated features that are either physically salient (Hickey et al., 2010b), or not (Anderson et al., 2011a, 2011b; Anderson & Yantis, 2013).
+Table 1Non-exhaustive list of value-driven attention(al) capture(VDAC) literature using paradigms with the key features of the test paradigms investigated in the current study.
+Excluded were studies where rewards were still available at test (e.g., Bucker et al., 2015; Munneke et al., 2015), and studies showing trial-to-trial effects of reward (Hickey et al., 2010a, b, 2011).
+The former was excluded as the presence of singletons are widely used to define targets when observing VDAC during test by formerly reward-associated features that are either physically salient (Hickey et al., 2010b) or not (Anderson et al., 2011a, b; Anderson & Yantis, 2013).
 Consequently, it is unclear whether the persistence of VDAC may be dependent on the presence of a physically salient target.
-Thus, in Experiments 2 and 4, the reward-associated feature was irrelevant, and the target was not a salient singleton, but rather defined by a specific color, just like the reward-associated feature.
+Thus, in Experiments 2 and 4, the rewardassociated feature was irrelevant, and the target was not a salient singleton, but rather defined by a specific color, just like the reward-associated feature.
 In contrast, the target was defined as a physically salient shape singleton in Experiments 3 and 5.
 Finally, the role of the frequency of exposure to the reward associated feature during test was investigated.
-Typically, in order to initiate VDAC, the reward-associated features appear more reliably and/or more frequently during learning than during test (Anderson et al., 2011a, 2011b; Anderson & Yantis, 2013).
+Typically, in order to initiate VDAC, the reward-associated features appear more reliably and/or more frequently during learning than during test (Anderson et al., 2011a, b; Anderson & Yantis, 2013).
 It is possible this asymmetry in exposure results not only in an asymmetry in learning, but also in the ability to ignore irrelevant, distracting features.
-In Experiments 4 and 5 absent trials where neither the previously rewarded or non-rewarded features were presented as distractors were included to assess the asymmetry in exposure between learning and test.
-We did not intend to manipulate these features within a single experiment but aimed to test whether a combination of task features resulted in the observation of VDAC or not and if observed was extinction also observed.
-See Table 2 for a summary of manipulated task features across Experiments.
+In Experiments 4 and 5 absent trials where neither the previously rewarded or non-rewarded features were presented as rewards at test makes it unclear whether extinction learning is taking place, and the latter as trial-to-trial effects may be at least in part due to priming.
+It is possible that this priming is operating in the same way as VDAC resulting from extensive conditioning, but we could find no evidence that this was the case